AfshanFatima/PennX-SD4x-Programming-for-the-Web-with-JavaScript/Homework 5 - React Lists/ANSWERS.md

 $.getJSON

-Answer
-Correct: This function sends an HTTP request to the specified URL and expects a JSON object in return; it then invokes the specified callback function and passes the JSON object to it as an argument.
+EXPLANATION: This function sends an HTTP request to the specified URL and expects a JSON object in return; it then invokes the specified callback function and passes the JSON object to it as an argument.